TOP 3 LATEST SCAMS

 If I have lost money to a scam, can Refundee get my money back from my bank?

 If you’ve lost money to a scam, Refundee may be able to help you get your money back from your bank.
 Refundee can manage your case for you, as an FCA regulated claims management company.
 If you’d like us to do this for you, start the process by filling out our scam refund claim form.
-Our fee is 15% plus VAT on anything that we get back, and we don't charge anything if we are not successful.
-For larger cases, the fee is subject to a maximum of £10k plus VAT per case.
-Find out more about our fees here.
+Our fees are fair, industry-lowest, and straightforward.
+We only charge a fee if we’re successful, and there are no hidden or upfront costs.
+Our fee is between 15% and 25% plus VAT depending on how much money you get back, and we don't charge anything if we are not successful.
+To see your potential fee, use the fee estimate calculator on our fees page and review the fee banding and example illustrations.

 Remember you don’t need to use a company like Refundee, you could work your case yourself for free!
 If you’d like to get a refund yourself, you can do this by following our bank transfer refund guide.